vitest-dev/vitest/docs/api/index.md

 - **Type:** `() => Vitest`

-  Calls every microtask.
-These are usually queued by `proccess.nextTick`.
+  Calls every microtask that was queued by `proccess.nextTick`.
 This will also run all microtasks scheduled by themselves.

 ### vi.runAllTimers